“Is a system that was designed pre-IoT still the right system for the journey towards digitalization?”

 What Manufacturing Execution System Vendors Are Getting Right

-According to a recent survey of pharmaceutical manufacturers, as many as 80% believe that IoT will not replace MES.
+According to a recent survey of pharmaceutical organizations, as many as 80% believe that IoT will not replace MES.
 Further, 39% of respondents believed that MES would disrupt the industry in the next decade.
 This is likely because of the range of capabilities offered, as well as MES ability to meet stringent regulatory requirements.

-With so many headlines given to bleeding edge digital technologies, this is a ringing vote of confidence for MES.
+With so many headlines given to bleeding-edge digital technologies, this is a ringing vote of confidence for MES.